apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 - Adjustments to SAML2 metadata resolution to cache to ensure enough capacity for resolved metadata providers.
 - SAML2 SLO endpoints are now able to redirect to a final logout url after logout operations, if the url is assigned to the SAML service definition.
 - The expiration of access tokens is now correctly communicated back to OAuth relying parties, specially if the access token expiration policy is defined per application.
+- The handling of authentication requests, set to force CAS to challenge the user credentials, is reviewed and adjusted to ensure such requests can properly honor multifactor authentication flows for qualifying requests per configured triggers.
+- The logout handling strategy is slightly broken apart to introduce a `LogoutRedirectionStrategy`, mainly responsible for handling follow-up redirects to authorized applications/endpoints as appropriate for each authentication protocol.

 ## Library Upgrades